sedexch/sedexch.github.io/docs/client-container-v6/run/run_with_docker-compose.md

-# Start and Stop the sedex Client with Docker Compose
+# Run the sedex Client with Docker Compose

 **The following steps show how to create, run, and stop the sedex client as a container stack on a Docker host using docker-compose.**